meanings and history of the British-English phrase ‘to drop a brick’

 Is spelt Mardale.

-The first of those articles is from The Mansfield Reporter and Sutton-in-Ashfield Times (Mansfield, Nottinghamshire):
+7-: From The Mansfield Reporter and Sutton-in-Ashfield Times (Mansfield, Nottinghamshire):

 Ald.
 John Marriott dropped a brick at the Labour meeting in the Y.M.C.A.
 Hall on Tuesday night, when he tried to say a good word for that Communist paper, the “Daily Herald,” but he finished up advising all of them to buy the “Daily Mail.”
 There was a little suppressed excitement on the platform, where the big wigs, looking very nice behind their huge red rosettes, sat, and a whispered tip to the alderman caused him to rise and apologise.
 He did not, he said, mean the “Daily Mail,” but the “Daily Herald.”
 There was a good deal of chuckling amongst the audience.
 It was quite a pardonable mistake, because the odds are Alderman Marriott sees the “Daily Mail” as frequently, or more so than the other publication which has no space for a good word for our own dear country, but can always find room for “copy” bolstering up the murderous Russian gang.